quicksilver/Quicksilver/README.markdown

 Where to find it ?
 ---------------------

 Go look on the download pages around.
-The "most official" one is at http://github.com/tiennou/blacktree-alchemy/downloads, but there are some others at http://github.com/andreberg/blacktree-alchemy/downloads.
+The "most official" one is [here](http://github.com/tiennou/blacktree-alchemy/downloads), but there are some [others](http://github.com/andreberg/blacktree-alchemy/downloads).
 Choose the one with the biggest number ;-).

 Before You Try It Out
 ---------------------